shervinrad100/Atari/README.md

 - Please include ISSUE NUMBER in COMMIT MESSAGE
 - DOCUMENT EVERYTHING!
 Please comment your code and add to the documentation so that a beginner using your code can understand the datastructers or parameters needed
 - Create tickets as issues.
 If you think there is a cool feature please share ideas as issues.
 Just make sure to label them properly and give descriptions
+- Don't forget to put tickets into the "In progress" column on the project Kanban to avoid duplicating work

 ### Dependencies
 - python 3.7